rc-chandan/rc-chandan.github.io/HIREME.md

 * OS: Ubuntu

 ### Others Tools/Tech I know

-- Hands on experience with Angular 2/Vue JS, TypeScript (personal projects)
+* Hands on experience with Angular 2/Vue JS, TypeScript (personal projects)
-- Other javascript build tools I like ParcelJS
+* Other javascript build tools I like ParcelJS
-- Shell scripting (basic bash scrpting knowledge for bundling projects with deps)
+* Shell scripting (basic bash scrpting knowledge for bundling projects with deps)

 ---

 ## Work History

-Jan 2018 to Current
+Jan 2019 to Current
-<br>Riskilla Softwares
+Riskilla Softwares

 * **Full stack Engineer at [Sensibull](https://sensibull.com)**

   * Currently I am working on an options trading platform called Sensibull.
   * My work includes fetaure deveopements in the desktop web site both backend and frontend.
   * Technologies: _HTML5, CSS3, Javascript, React, Redux, Node, Express, Python, Go_

 ---

 October 2017 to Dec 2018
-<br>HashedIn Technologies
+HashedIn Technologies

 1. **Consultant full stack developer at [Myntra](https://myntra.com)**

     * I have contributed mostly to the Myntra customer facing apps/websites, which includes Myntra PWA/Amp pages and desktop site.
     * I have also developed couple of reusable webviews, which are being used by Myntra Android and iOS apps.
     * Technologies: _HTML5, CSS3, LESS, Javascript, React, Node, Express_

 2. **Senior full stack developer at [SmartShift By Mahindra](https://www.smartshift.in)**
     * Modernized the application by using Maven, moving dev process to GitHub and integrating CI/CD.
     * Broken the architecture into 4 small services from one monolith.
     * Worked mostly on backend features and code reviews, refractoring of old modules.